igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 Parameter Name: efmp_supported

 Specification: Indicates that the endpoint supports the explicit flow measurement protocol.
-   An endpoint that advertises this transport parameter can EFMP packets.
+An endpoint that advertises this transport parameter can handle EFMP packets.
 An endpoint that advertises this transport parameter with value 1 can also send EFMP packets.

 # Contributors

-TBD
+    Massimo Nilo
+    FiberCop
+    email: massimo.nilo@fibercop.com

+    Isabelle Hamchaoui
+    Orange Labs
+    email: isabelle.hamchaoui@orange.com

 # Acknowledgments

 The following people directly contributed key ideas that shaped this draft:
 Kazuho Oku, Christian Huitema.

-# Change Log

-TBD